RichardAth/Projects/BigIntCalculator/readme.txt

 Step 2: Try to factorise each factor (there may already be more than 1) by trial division using a list of primes.
 If a factor is found that is:
-    less than the cube of the largest prime used and has no factors in the list of primes, and the factor is not prime
-(in this case the factor can only have two prime factors) factorise it using Pollard's Rho algorithm.
+    less than the cube of the largest prime in the list, and has no factors in the list of primes, and the factor is not prime then the factor can only have two prime factors.
+In this case factorise it using Pollard's Rho algorithm.

 Step 3: For each factor that is not already known to be prime:
-A. If the factor is a perfect power replace it with the number which is the root (and adjust the the factor's exponent accordingly)
+A. If the factor is a perfect power replace it with the number which is the root and adjust the the factor's exponent accordingly.
+Although such numbers are
+   rare this is necessary because SIQS and ECM do not work for numbers which are perfect powers.
 B. Test whether the number is prime:
    If it is a Carmichael number factorise it using a specific algorithm.
    If it is prime mark it as such.
-   Otherwise factorise it using ECM, SIQS and Lehman algorithms
+   Otherwise factorise it using ECM, SIQS and Lehman algorithms.
+SIQS is only used for numbers between 30 and 90 digits.

 The factoriser is essentially DAs program, with an interface function that converts GMP/MPIR extended precision numbers to DAs BigIntegers and vice versa.
 The progress